stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 * For example, your kubeflow deployment name might be ‘my-kubeflow’ or ‘kf-test’.
 * Set base directory where you want to store one or more Kubeflow deployments.
 For example, ${HOME}/kf_deployments.

 ## Deploy Kubeflow with Customization

-- Download the KFDef file to your local directory to allow modifications
+Step 1: Download the **KFDef** file to your local directory to allow modification:
 ```
 export CONFIG_FILE="kfdef.yaml"
 mkdir -p ${KF_DIR}
 cd ${KF_DIR}
 curl -L -o ${CONFIG_FILE} https://raw.githubusercontent.com/kubeflow/manifests/v1.0-branch/kfdef/kfctl_gcp_iap.v1.0.0.yaml
 ```

 * **CONFIG_FILE** should be the name you would like to use for your local config file; e.g. “kfdef.yaml”

 - Edit the KFDef spec in the yaml file.
 The following snippet shows you how to set values in the configuration file using yq: